Saint Catherine Street: Retailers

 St. Catherine Street has been home to many of Montreal's prominent department stores, including such former retailers as Eaton's, Morgan's, Simpson's and Dupuis Frères.

 Today, the Henry Morgan Building is home to Hudson's Bay Company, which acquired Morgan's in 1960.
 The Simpson's building is now shared by the Simons department store and a multiplex cinema, while Eaton's was converted to the Complexe Les Ailes.
 Dupuis Frères, located further east at St. Catherine and St. Hubert, is now a shopping mall and office complex.
 The Ogilvy's department store remains a fixture on St. Catherine Street, although it is now a collection of boutiques rather than a single store.

-Other major retailers along the street including an Apple Store, AVEDA Experience Centre, Indigo Books and Music, Archambault, La Senza, Best Buy, Roots, Adidas, Puma, Guess, Parasuco, Zara, Mango and an H&M flagship store at the corner of Peel and St. Catherine.
-Additionally, many of Montreal's most prominent shopping complexes, including the Eaton Centre, Complexe Les Ailes, Place Montreal Trust, Promenades Cathédrale, les Cours Mont-Royal (a high fashion shopping mall), the Complexe Desjardins, Place Dupuis, Place Alexis Nihon, the Faubourg Sainte-Catherine and Westmount Square are all located along the street.
+Other major retailers along the street include an Apple Store, AVEDA Experience Centre, Indigo Books and Music, Archambault, La Senza, Best Buy, Roots, Adidas, Puma, Guess, Parasuco, Zara, and an H&M flagship store at the corner of Peel and St. Catherine.
+Additionally, many of Montreal's most prominent shopping complexes, including the Eaton Centre, Complexe Les Ailes, Place Montreal Trust, Promenades Cathédrale, les Cours Mont-Royal, the Complexe Desjardins, Place Dupuis, Place Alexis Nihon, the Faubourg Sainte-Catherine and Westmount Square are all located along the street.

+In 1916, The Hartt Shoe Company opened its Canadian flagship store at 467 St. Catherine Street (then a nationally prominent brand), near Peel Street.
+The address refers to the street-numbering system used at the time, which was later revised.

 The Montreal Forum, once home to the Montreal Canadiens, is also located on St. Catherine Street at Atwater Street.
 Since its opening, it has been turned into a shopping and movie theatre complex, called the 'Pepsi Forum'.
 Due to the Forum's presence on this street, St. Catherine was used as the parade route for locals when the Canadiens won the Stanley Cup.
 This was once referred to as "the usual route" by Mayor Jean Drapeau, during the Canadiens' dynasties of the mid-century, when a win would frequently occur.

 The street's segment in the district of Hochelaga-Maisonneuve is also an important commercial area in that neighbourhood.

-Street closures
+Car-free events

 For one weekend in July every year, Saint-Catherine Street hosts Canada's largest open-air sidewalk sale.
 It is estimated that over 300,000 people visit the downtown during this event.
-2 km of the street between Jeanne-Mance Street and St. Mark is closed from traffic, and vendors from nearby shopping centres bring out their sale merchandise.
+2 km of the street between Jeanne-Mance Street and St. Mark is closed to vehicular traffic, and vendors from nearby shopping centres bring out their sale merchandise.
 There is also live entertainment along the street.